 “You do, James.”
 Ginny joined in, nodding her head and laughing with me.

 “Well, we can split the cake so half of it is red velvet and the other half is chocolate?”
 Mario finally spoke after listening to our banter.

 “That might be better because then you can both get what you want?
 Or you can get one cake with two layers and each layer is a different flavour?”
 Ginny suggested, looking at Mario to see if he could do that and smiled when he nodded.

 “I like the two-tier cake idea because people can choose which one they’d prefer rather than getting one big cake that’s split into two.”
 I agreed, nodding my head then tilting it to see James’ facial expression.
 He was nodding his head as well, practically drooling at the fact that we were going to eat some food now.

 “We’ll bring out slices for each cake and then we’ll move onto the other food, okay?”
 Mario went into the back room whilst James, Ginny and I sat around a small table next to a large window.
-He came back out with 3 plates that had 2 slices of cake on each, one chocolate and one red velvet.
+He came back out with three plates that had two slices of cake on each, one chocolate and one red velvet.